directdemocracy-vote/www/white_paper.md

 This is necessary to declare to others their existence as a citizen.
 Also other publications are needed by the voting process, like the participation of a citizen to a referendum.
 Such publications are publicly available online and cannot be removed (although they can be revoked by their authors).
-It is a bit similar to what happens with crypto currencies where the transaction information is publicly stored in a block chain.
+It is a bit similar to what happens with crypto currencies where the transaction information is publicly stored in a blockchain.

 ### Free and Open Source